wardog1uk/mikro/Basic Commands.md

 * `TIM`

 ### Description
-Starts the machine code monitor and puts you at the prompt, ready for input.
+Start the machine code monitor and put you at the prompt, ready for input.
 It displays the starting address of TIM and the state of the registers.